bent10/loadee/readme.md

 - `.json` files: Loaded asynchronously and synchronously.
 - `.js`, `.mjs`, and `.cjs` files: Loaded asynchronously and synchronously.

+## Related

+- [`rcfy`](https://github.com/bent10/rcfy) – Finds and loads runtime-configuration file for the current project with precedence.

 ## Contributing

 We 💛&nbsp; issues.